1 November 2025

 Here are the links to what I have used on the project.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
 All products were personally purchased except marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

-To follow along the hop (and potentially win a prize!) please head over to the Pinkfresh Studio Instagram Page HERE and you can visit mine HERE.
+As mentioned, this card is part of a fun Instagram Hop.
+For the hop, please head over to my Instagram page HERE and Pinkfresh Studios' HERE.
 Thank you so much for stopping by today, I really do appreciate it.
-I hope you have a wonderful day!
+Wishing you a great rest of the day!

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.